Summary

 Partners

-The Urban Value toolkit is being used to support the case for improving street layout design and to provide evidence of the likely economic returns to be gained from investing in high-quality residential and town centre street layouts.
+The Urban Value toolkit has been used to support the case for improving street layout design and to provide evidence of the likely economic returns to be gained from investing in high-quality residential and town centre street layouts.
 It is helping to identify public sector development priorities, offering private sector investors a greater level of confidence and a more secure framework in which to invest.